woman sitting at desk with hands on temples surrounded by a stack of notes

 • Breathe in for five counts, hold for five, then breathe out for four.
 Repeat this a few times.

-Dr Greg Smith’s book Purposeful Breathing contains more practical, user-friendly advice for easy breathing skills that can quickly reduce unwanted states, such as anxiety and stress, and improve desired states.
+Dr. Greg Smith’s book, Purposeful Breathing, contains more practical, user-friendly advice on easy breathing skills that can quickly reduce unwanted states, such as anxiety and stress, and improve desired states.

 Stop and breathe in, then exhale.
 It’s one of the simplest stress management tips that really works!
 Your attention networks will once again function in unison, and your stress levels will drop significantly.